New Plymouth Express: Operation

 The earliest incarnation of the Express took 14 hours 50 minutes to complete its journey, with a change of trains at Longburn.
-It began operating from the start of December 1886 and ran twice weekly.
-Its northbound run left the WMR's Thorndon station in Wellington at 7am on Tuesdays and Fridays, with NZR's southbound service departing New Plymouth at the same time; the two trains met at Longburn, where passengers had to change.
+It began operating from 3 December 1886, initially running twice weekly only.
+Its northbound run left the WMR's Thorndon station in Wellington at 7am on Tuesdays and Fridays, with NZR's southbound service departing New Plymouth at the same time.

+The government and WMR's trains met at Longburn, where passengers had to change.
+The north and southbound services initially crossed at Whangaehu station, where staff from the travelling post offices would swap.
 The WMR introduced dining cars not long after it began operating, but NZR trains made refreshment stops at Halcombe and Patea.

 In 1901, NZR and the WMR co-operated to accelerate the train by eliminating the change of trains at Longburn.
 By this stage, the train ran every day except Sunday, and on four days a week NZR's train ran all the way through to Wellington, while on the other two days the WMR's train ran to New Plymouth.
 This cut the travelling time down to 12 hours and 50 minutes, and in 1902, NZR eliminated refreshment stops by introducing dining cars of its own.
 The Express was the second train in New Zealand to be equipped with dining cars, after the South Express, and thus the first in the North Island.